divyaece23/Custom-Search-Engine/README.md

 # Custom-Search-Engine
-A Streamlit-based Q&amp;A chatbot like a Search engine that uses LangChain, Groq LLM and Chroma embeddings to answer questions from uploaded PDFs, Wikipedia, Arxiv, and custom search queries, while maintaining persistent chat history.
+A Streamlit-based Q&A chatbot that acts like a custom search engine.
+It leverages LangChain, Groq LLM, and multiple knowledge sources to provide accurate answers in real time.

 ## Features
 - Conversational interface with persistent chat history.
 - Integrates multiple sources for information retrieval:
   - **Arxiv**: academic papers